klauern/mantisrb/README.md

     project.id    # 10 or whatever for referencing
     project......

-More details on what is in a project can be found in Mantis::XSD::ProjectData.
+More details on what is in a project can be found in {Mantis::XSD::ProjectData}.

 ### Categories in Projects
 Categories in projects can be manipulated and retrieved.
 When creating issues,